I generally find comment policies annoying, but since I’ve been asked about them, here it is, annoying or not.

 - Having little or nothing to do with the post

-- So long that people need their own blogs… I don’t have the patience to get through them
+- So long that people need their own blogs… I don’t have the patience to get through them.
+And no manifestos, or anything resembling them.

 - Long, but if I skimmed enough to find something interesting, I’ll post that part